munificent/craftinginterpreters/book/global-variables.md

 To fix this, `variable()` should only look for and consume the `=` if it's in the context of a low precedence expression.
 The code that knows the current precedence is, logically enough, `parsePrecedence()`.
 The `variable()` function doesn't need to know the actual level.
-It just cares if it's low enough to allow assignment, so we can pass that fact in as a Boolean:
+It just cares that the precedence is low enough to allow assignment, so we pass that fact in as a Boolean:

 ^code prefix-rule (4 before, 2 after)

-Since assignment is itself the lowest precedence expression, the only time we allow an assignment is if the precedence is that or lower.
+Since assignment is the lowest precedence expression, the only time we allow an assignment is when parsing an assignment expression or top-level expression like in an expression statement.
 That flag makes its way to:

 ^code variable